10 – ELO Kiddies

 # 7 – He’s a Wh*re

 Guess what this song starts with?
 Bun E Carlos’ drumming?
-Right-O. It makes one wonder why they kicked him out in 2010, though officially the band claims he’s still a member but won’t tour or record.
-What exactly else do they do then?
+Right-O. It makes one wonder why they kicked him out in 2010, though officially, the band claims he’s still a member but won’t tour or record.
+What exactly else do they do, then?
 Whatever.
-Bun E rules and his interplay with Peterson and Nielsen on this song shows you why.
+Bun E rules, and his interplay with Peterson and Nielsen on this song shows why.
 Recorded for 1977’s self-titled album, “He’s A Wh*re,” was never released as a single.

 # 6 – She’s Tight

-A basic rock number with a recognizable melody and rhythm, “She’s Tight,” could have been recorded by any number of rock bands.
+An essential rock number with a recognizable melody and rhythm, “She’s Tight,” could have been recorded by any number of rock bands.
 Of course, only Cheap Trick could pull off singing “She’s Nice/She’s Tight” over and over again.
-Take note of Nielsen’s guitars, which not only boast the perfect amount of distortion but also stand a good chance of matching the design of his pants.
-Cheap Trick presented fans with some great riffs in the tradition of band like Led Zeppelin and the Rolling Stones but with that sweet-sounding Beatles’ type harmonies and the punk edge of a Ramones.
-Just incredible awesome stuff.
+Please take note of Nielsen’s guitars, which not only boast the perfect amount of distortion but also stand a good chance of matching the design of his pants.
+Cheap Trick presented fans with some great riffs in the tradition of bands like Led Zeppelin and the Rolling Stones but with that sweet-sounding Beatles’ type harmonies and the punk edge of Ramones.
+It’s just incredible, awesome stuff.
 This is one of the best Cheap Trick songs ever released.

 # 5 – If You Want My Love